 This is an initial public offering of our securities.
-Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-fourth of one redeemable warrant.
+Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-fifth of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as described herein.
-The underwriters have a 45-day option from the date of this prospectus to purchase up to 3,750,000 additional units to cover over-allotments, if any.
+The underwriters have a 45-day option from the date of this prospectus to purchase up to 4,125,000 additional units to cover over-allotments, if any.

 We will provide our public shareholders with the opportunity to redeem all or a portion of their Class A ordinary shares upon the completion of our initial business combination, subject to the limitations as described herein.
-If we have not consummated an initial business combination within 24 months, or 30 months from the closing of this offering if we have executed a letter of intent, agreement in principal or definitive agreement for an initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as described herein.
+If we have not consummated an initial business combination within 24 months, or 30 months from the closing of this offering if we have executed a letter of intent, agreement in principle or definitive agreement for an initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as described herein.

-Our sponsor, ArcLight CTC Holdings II, L.P., has agreed to purchase 5,333,333 warrants (or 5,833,333 warrants if the underwriters' overallotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.50 per warrant, in a private placement to occur concurrently with the closing of this offering.
-Our initial shareholders currently own 7,187,500 Class B ordinary shares, up to 937,500 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
+Our sponsor, ArcLight CTC Holdings II, L.P., has agreed to purchase 8,500,000 warrants (or 9,325,000 warrants if the underwriters' overallotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of this offering.
+Our initial shareholders currently own 7,906,250 Class B ordinary shares, up to 1,031,250 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
 The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof as described herein.
 Prior to our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the appointment of directors.

-Currently, there is no public market for our securities.
-We intend to apply to have our units listed on the Nasdaq Capital Market, on NASDAQ, under the symbol "ACTDU" We expect that the Class A ordinary shares and warrants comprising the units will begin separate trading on NASDAQ under the symbols "ACTD," and "ACTDW," respectively, on the 52nd day following the date of this prospectus unless the underwriters permit earlier separate trading and we have satisfied certain conditions.
+Prior to this offering, there has been no public market for our securities.
+We have been approved to list our units on the Nasdaq Capital Market, on NASDAQ, under the symbol "ACTDU" We expect that the Class A ordinary shares and warrants comprising the units will begin separate trading on NASDAQ under the symbols "ACTD," and "ACTDW," respectively, on the 52nd day following the date of this prospectus unless the underwriters permit earlier separate trading and we have satisfied certain conditions.